hknixks/Gensyn-RL-swarm-Node-Discord-role/README.md

 **Step 3: Buy GPU and deploy a node on OctaSpace**

 - Go to: https://marketplace.octa.space
-- Create an account and top up with USDT/USD (on ETH or BNB chain) or buy Octa from Mexc and make a transfer
+- Create an account and top up with USDT/USD (on ETH or BNB chain) or buy Octa from Mexc and top up your account with it
 - Select Gensyn public testnet
 - Choose an affordable instance (e.g. RTX 3090 24GB at 0.1–0.5 octa/hr)
 - Click Configure, paste your Hugging Face token